That you should decide what a design should do before you start to think about what it should look like.

 That you should beware of creative firms that claim to offer some sort of Proprietary Immersive Branding Methodology System™.
 (Hocus pocus, nos amis.)

-That standing in line outside waiting get seated inside for brunch is nuts.
+That (in pre-COVID days) standing in line outside waiting to get seated for brunch is nuts.

 That a brand is the promise of an experience.